Frequently asked questions.

 HTMA is supported by an impressive body of literature in a variety of respected national and international scientific publications.
 Over the past fifty years, hair mineral testing has been extensive.
 Each year, in the United States alone, federally licensed clinical laboratories perform over 150,000 hair mineral tests for health care professionals, who are interested in an additional screening aid for a comprehensive patient evaluation.
 This does not take into consideration the thousands of subjects used in numerous continuing research studies conducted by private and government research agencies.
 For a list of some of the research involving hair tissue mineral analysis click here.

-Why do you only recommend getting your HTMA from TEI or ARL?
+Why do you only recommend getting a HTMA from TEI or ARL?

 Can I order products from overseas?